Neighbourhood Renewal - People and Place

 A People and Place review has now been initiated and we have begun by, and will continue to, actively engage and bring together people from a wide range of sectors, to draw together their collective experiences to help design a strategy and its implementation action plan which will deliver for those communities and people most in need.

-If you have any queries please contact Neighbourhood Renewal Unit.
+If you have any queries please contact Neighbourhood Renewal Business Innovation Team.